nwtgck/trans-server-akka/README.md

 ## Why trans?

-File transmitting between different devices annoying problem.
+File transmitting between different devices is annoying problem.
 There are already many file-transfer services on Web.
 However, most of these requires to **make us to sign up** or **install additional applications** to use them.

 trans server is created to solve these problems.
 You can send/get by **only common Unix/Linux commands** or **on your browser**.